 "A Survey of Popular Birds & Their Behaviors" is available in two small editions.
 The coptic edition of 4 comes in patterned French paper with a commercially-produced cover showing vintage ads for birds and bird products.
 The pamphlet edition of 6 comes in buff, green, olive and patterned French and Rives BFK paper using a hand-printed letterpress cover.
 The books were printed on a Vandercook SP15 at Constellation Studios in July 2015.
 Inquire at firstname.lastname@example.org.

-These bird surveys were collected from recent participants in Mass Migrations, a socially-engaged art project about the particularities of our human relationship with birds.
+These bird surveys were collected from recent participants in The Language of Watching, an ongoing body of work about the particularities of our human relationship with birds.
 The survey asks viewers to write a bit about their favorite and not-so-favorite birds.
 As a prompt, it seeks to heighten their awareness of their relationships with birds and nature.
 You can see each survey on my Pinterest board, Birds https://www.pinterest.com/bearwithjetpack/

 Just click the image or find the logo on my homepage.